2007 CHA men's ice hockey tournament

-The 2007 CHA Men's Ice Hockey Tournament was played between March 9 and March 11, 2007 at the 95KGGO Arena in Des Moines, Iowa.
+The 2007 CHA Men's Ice Hockey Tournament was the 8th tournament in conference history and was played between March 9 and March 11, 2007 at the 95KGGO Arena in Des Moines, Iowa.
 By winning the tournament, Alabama-Huntsville received College Hockey America's automatic bid to the 2007 NCAA Men's Division I Ice Hockey Tournament.

 Format

 The tournament featured three rounds of play.
 In the first round, the fourth and fifth ranked seeds, Wayne State and Alabama-Huntsville, played for entry into the semifinals, to which the top three seeds received byes.
 The winners of the two semifinal games then played for the championship on March 11, 2007, with the winner receiving an automatic bid to the 2007 NCAA Men's Division I Ice Hockey Tournament.